ryattay/volta-river-commodities/index.md

     btn_class: "btn--info"
 ---

 This digital history project began in the national archives in Ghana.
 Interested in internal trade, I flipped through folders about preventative stations, trading routes, and markets.
 I continued to come across trade statistics maintained by colonial officials stationed along the Volta River and started to translate the information from paper files into a digital database.
 I focused on the records from upriver stations because of my interest in the twentieth century history of Northern Ghana.
 For me, the commodity data contained in the records reflects a social and economic history of West African communities connected by the traders who passed through the preventative stations.
-"Volta River Commodities" is a website that takes the first step in exploring that history by publishing the commodity database with contextual information.<br/><br/>
+Volta River Commodities is a website that takes the first step in exploring that history by publishing the commodity database with contextual information.<br/><br/>

 {% include feature_row %}

+Volta River Commodities was built as part of the [Cultural Heritage Informatics initiative](http://chi.anthropology.msu.edu/) at Michigan State University